leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 4. Calculate fields

 What is this layer?
 This layer maps flow patterns in a channel.
 Confluences are where water meets and difluences are where water splits.
-C/D can be used where one area has both a difluence and a confluence.
+C/D can be used where one area has both a difluence and a confluence, you can also place a C and a D point at these places if that makes more sense to you rather than one C/D point.

 #### Lines of Evidence: